Sustaining Community Courts: What Makes a Program Attractive to Potential Funders?

 The following is a transcript of the interview.
-To hear the podcast, click the link below.

 ROBERT V. WOLF: For anyone trying to start a new program, funding is crucial.
 The big question is, how do you attract dollars to your initiative?
 I'm Rob Wolf, director of communications at the Center for Court Innovation, and I turned to Burke Fitzpatrick for an answer to that question.